 Fannie Mae and Freddie Mac will retain a total of $45 billion in earnings under a new agreement reached with the Treasury Department and the Federal Housing Finance Agency.

 With the future of the London Interbank Offered Rate uncertain beyond 2021, the Federal Housing Finance Agency today directed the Federal Home Loan Banks to begin planning to phase out Libor-based transactions.

-The number of home loans backed by Fannie Mae and Freddie Mac that are 60 or more days past due fell from 1.08% to 1.03% at the end of the first quarter, according to the Federal Housing Finance Agency’s foreclosure prevention report released today.
+The number of homes backed by Fannie Mae and Freddie Mac that are 60 or more days past due fell from 1.03% to 1% at the end of the second quarter of 2019, according to the Federal Housing Finance Agency’s foreclosure prevention report released today.

 In a move intended to level the playing field in the mortgage market, the Federal Housing Finance Agency has directed Fannie Mae and Freddie Mac not to provide volume-based discounts for guarantee fees they charge lenders.